JulianIrigoyen/rust-websocket-server/README.md

 # Creating a Rust Websocket Server with Timely Dataflow

-As I set up this modest websocket server to get the rust off my Rust, I started remembering why I enjoyed working with it so much.
-Coming from writing a lot of Scala, Javascript, and .NET code, Rust has a feel to it that is quite hard to describe.
-It's fun.
-It feels powerful.
-The compiler messages are so… containing?
-More so than any other compile messages I’ve come across in 6 years.
-Pairing these detailed and concise messages the various available Rust books, building this proof of concept was an extremely fun and enlightening experience.

 **Motivation:** As my main portfolio project progresses, I am in need of a way to visualize financial asset data in a more insightful way.
 I had used timely dataflows in the past to build PoCs, so I’m aware of their power to give life to these streams of data in an elegant, really-hard-to-grasp-at-first way.

 But bear with me, we’ll go through it and soon you too will be creating dataflows for your streams!